New UNESCO sites MCQ one liner

 Madhya Pradesh

-Which two Indian cities were included in UNESCO’s Creative Cities Network in December 2015?
+Which two Indian cities were added to UNESCO’s Creative Cities Network in December 2015?

 Varanasi and Jaipur